ImGKS/Storage-viewer-chrome-extension/README.md

-# isOnline
+# localStorage Chrome Extension
-npm package to check the user's online/offline status in both browser and Node.js environments.
+This extension will help to fetch all the localStorage data and copy the data.